drekka/Alchemic/README.md

 [ALCProtocol withProtocol:@protocol(NSCopying)]
 ```

 Some of Alchemic's macros like `AcProtocol(...)` are designed to be used as arguments to other macros.
-Others such as `AcGet(...)` are designed to be used on an Objective-C method.
+Others such as `AcGet(...)` are designed to be used in an Objective-C method.

 Some such as `AcRegister(...)` are designed to be used at the class level and un-wrap themselves into additional class methods.
 The presense of these methods is how Alchemic recognises the classes it has to manage.